 In the next two weeks, we will delve into seatbelts and their impact on your company as it relates to safety scores, insurance, and costs – starting next week with the costs you could face.

-Did you know that at Wolpert Insurance we do whatever we can to find the best rates for moving companies?
+Did you know that at Wolpert Insurance we strive to obtain the best rates we con negotiate with our Carriers for moving companies?

 As the owner of a company in the moving and storage industry, you are naturally exposed to many risks, especially when it’s related to your trucks and the time they spend on the road.
 But as a moving company, you’re probably not spending as much time on the road as a transportation or full-service trucking company, right?